The need for Earth science outreach in Michigan

 When MGRRE was established in 2006 with funds from the Department of Energy, scientists at the facility made education a priority and called for the development of a K-12 outreach program.
 The resulting program, now called CoreKids, utilizes the unique geological resources of the MGRRE facility to bring real Earth science to K-12 students.

 CoreKids’ fundamental mission is to increase awareness and understanding of Earth, its processes and its natural resources, and a basic tenet is to provide programming to schools and non-profit organizations without charge.
-Visits to classrooms by CoreKids teaching staff, coupled with school field trips to MGRRE and the Department of Geosciences, have enriched the classroom Earth science experience of over 60,000 southwestern Michigan K-12 students to date, many of whom come from at-risk populations.
+Visits to classrooms by CoreKids teaching staff, coupled with school field trips to MGRRE and the Department of Geological and Environmental Sciences, have enriched the classroom Earth science experience of over 60,000 southwestern Michigan K-12 students to date, many of whom come from at-risk populations.
 Furthermore, CoreKids staff has interacted with hundreds of classroom teachers from across the state of Michigan by presenting workshops and exhibits at meetings of the Michigan Earth Science Teachers’ Association, the Michigan Science Teachers’ Association and the regional meeting of the National Science Teachers’ Association/National Earth Science Teachers’ Association, among others.